-- When a school converts to academy status the DSG budget is adjusted to take account of the reduction in the authority's allocation through recoupment by the DfE; along with adjustments to the Individual Schools Budget (ISB) and dedelegated budgets.
+- When a school converts to academy status the DSG budget is adjusted to take account of the reduction in the authority's allocation through recoupment by the DfE; along with adjustments to the Individual Schools Budget (ISB) and de-delegated budgets.
 As the number of schools converting to academy status, or considering converting to academy status is increasing the budgets have to be adjusted more frequently.
-Within the recommendations we are seeking agreement from the Cabinet Member for Education to delegate the authority to the Section 151 officer to make the necessary adjustments to the DSG budgets throughout the year, to reflect the successful conversion of schools to academy status. - 5.2 The academy conversions will continue be reported in the quarterly monitoring report but any adjustments to the budget will be posted as schools convert throughout the financial year.
+Within the recommendations we are seeking endorsement of the decision by Cabinet Member to delegate the authority to the Section 151 officer to make the necessary adjustments to the DSG budgets throughout the year, to reflect the successful conversion of schools to academy status. - 5.2 The academy conversions will continue be reported in the quarterly monitoring report but any adjustments to the budget will be posted as schools convert throughout the financial year.